wrpearsonuva/uva_fasta_www_docker/README.md

    ln -s /slib2 .
 ```

-2. In addition, for the web scripts to work, there must be a file `/slib2/info/fast_libs_e.www` that specifies the names and locations of the sequence databases.
+2. For the web scripts to work, there must be a file `/slib2/info/fast_libs_e.www` that specifies the names and locations of the sequence databases.
 Ideally, this file would be defined by an enviromental variable, but right now it is defined in the `/var/www/fasta_www3/fawww_defs.pl` file.
 (This needs to be fixed.)

+3. The fasta_www_docker web site currently uses an external MariaDB server for feature annotation.
+A future version will provide the MariaDB database as well.